Arthur Miller was born on October 17th, 1915 in New York City.

-Countries with productions planned for the celebration of Arthur Miller’s centennial year season 2015 -2016 include Austria, Australia, Brazil, Canada, Catalonia, China, Costa Rica, The Czech Republic, England, France, Germany, Greece, Italy, Ireland, Poland, Romania, Russia, Scotland, South Africa, Spain, and Turkey.
+Countries with productions planned for the celebration of Arthur Miller’s centennial year season 2015 -2016 included Austria, Australia, Brazil, Canada, Catalonia, China, Costa Rica, The Czech Republic, England, France, Germany, Greece, Italy, Ireland, Poland, Romania, Russia, Scotland, South Africa, Spain, and Turkey.

 The Penguin Arthur Miller, with foreword by Lynn Nottage